rijalati/docker-oltpbench/README.md

  sqlserver
 ```

-`DBNAME` -- database to connect to.
+`DBNAME` -- name of database to connect to.

 `DBPORT` -- port the DUT is listening on.